-Facilitating a Think-Aloud Pair Problem-Solving active learning activity in a physically-distanced learning space
+Using Think-Aloud Pair Problem-Solving activity to facilitate problem-solving in a classroom

 |Instructor Prep Time||Medium|